grz0zrg/fsynth/documentation/mk/docs/tutorials/midi.md

 *You must have a WebMIDI supported browser (such as Chrome or Opera) to use MIDI.*

-Fragment support MIDI inputs and output, it has built-in support for MIDI **keyboards** (see OSC for controllers).
+Fragment support MIDI inputs and output, it has built-in support for MIDI **keyboards** (see OSC for MIDI controllers).

 Fragment has complete support for *Multidimensional Polyphonic Expression* aka MPE which apply to a new class of controllers like the LinnStrument, Eigenharp and Roli RISE/SeaBoard allowing full per-note expressive support.

-Once your MIDI keyboard is plugged in, it can be found and enabled in the Fragment MIDI devices dialog.
+Once your MIDI keyboard is plugged in, it can be found and enabled in the Fragment MIDI devices dialog (JACK plug icon on the toolbar)

 The MIDI data of the keyboard will now be available in a pre-defined **vec4 array** named **keyboard**, the array length * 2 is the actual polyphony capability of Fragment, the array contain a series of vec4 items, a note is constitued by two vec4 items containing